Reviewed by: HU Medical Review Board | Last reviewed: April 2023

 How long is it used?

 For acute treatment of migraine, Cefaly is used for 60 minutes.
-When used as a preventive treatment, it is worn for 20 minutes a day.
+People who use Cefaly as a preventative treatment may need to slowly build up to the goal of 20 minutes per day.
+This can help improve tolerance and reduce side effects.
 The intensity of the signals varies depending on whether it is used for acute or preventive treatment.2

 Cefaly is reusable, rechargeable, and battery-powered.2

 How do you use it?

 There are 6 steps to using Cefaly:1,2